CTS: Previewing Worldwide Express 250 at Richmond Raceway

 - Matt DiBenedetto, Nicholas Sanchez, Matt Crafton, Stewart Friesen, Tanner Gray, Chase Purdy, Tyler Ankrum, Daniel Dye, Rajah Caruth, Hailie Deegan, Colby Howard, Dean Thompson, Bret Holmes, Lawless Alan, Spencer Boyd

 Regular Season Champ: Corey Heim who missed Gateway due to an illness could come away tonight as the regular season champion with 19 points gained through the stages.
-Heim post lead goes back to May when he took over the top spot at North Wilkesboro Speedway following a stage one win and sixth place finish.
+Heim point lead goes back to May when he took over the top spot at North Wilkesboro Speedway following a stage one win and sixth place finish.
 Heim currently sits 42 points ahead of Zane Smith, the 2022 season champion.

 Rookies: Nick Sanches continues to hold a 100+ point lead over Jake Garcia in the rookie of the year standing heading into Richmond with Taylor Gray, Daniel Dye and Rajah Caruth rounding out the top-five in the standings.